 Students, if you are in the magnet program for ALL 4 years, then as a senior you will need a minimum of 100 hours in order to meet your magnet requirement.
 You can earn more than 25 hours per year if you would like.
 All hours are due each year on the last Friday of April!
-If you have any questions or need to email documentation please do so by emailing both magnet coordinators at: email@example.com and firstname.lastname@example.org
+If you have any questions or need to email documentation please do so by emailing both magnet coordinator at: firstname.lastname@example.org

 Summer Volunteer Hours (Click the links below to view the documents)